Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation: Experimental Analysis and Findings

-\paratitle{LLMs demonstrate enhanced capabilities in QA abilities and perception of knowledge boundaries when provided with higher quality supporting documents.} We employ the sampling strategy in Section~\ref{sec:sampling} to generate supporting documents of four types for each question, including golden documents, highly-related incorrect documents, weakly-related incorrect documents, and random incorrect documents.
-Table~\ref{tab:qualities} presents the results on Davinci003 and ChatGPT.
-We can see that using golden (high-quality) documents as supporting documents yields better performance compared to {using retrieval results} as supporting documents.
-However, if incorrect (low-quality) documents are used as supporting documents including highly-related incorrect documents, weakly-related incorrect documents, and random incorrect documents, the performance of LLMs would become inferior to that achieved {when using retrieval results as supporting documents}.
+\paratitle{LLMs demonstrate enhanced capabilities in QA abilities and perception of knowledge boundaries when provided with higher quality supporting documents.} We employ the sampling strategy in Section~\ref{sec:sampling} to obtain supporting documents for each question.
+Table~\ref{tab:qualities} presents the results.
+We can see that using golden (high-quality) documents as supporting documents yields better performance compared to {using retrieval results}.
+However, if incorrect (low-quality) documents are utilized, including high-related, weak-related, and randomly selected incorrect documents, the performance of LLMs may be compromised, resulting in inferior performance compared to employing retrieval results as supporting documents or responding without supporting documents.
 In addition, the give-up rates of LLMs decrease as the quality of supporting documents improves, indicating that LLMs exhibit higher confidence when fortified with high-quality supporting documents.
-With higher quality supporting documents, the Eval-Acc rates of LLMs increase, indicating that LLMs demonstrate higher accuracy in perceiving their factual knowledge boundaries.
+Moreover, with higher quality supporting documents, the Eval-Acc rates of LLMs increase, showing that LLMs demonstrate higher accuracy in perceiving their factual knowledge boundaries.

-\paratitle{{LLMs tend to rely on the given supporting documents to answer}.} Based on the above observation, when LLMs generate responses with low-quality supporting documents, the performance is inferior to generating responses based on their own knowledge.
-This phenomenon indicates that LLMs heavily rely on the given supporting documents during the generation process.
-Note that we give LLMs the option in the prompt to decide whether to use the supporting documents for a question, such as using their own knowledge to answer when the supporting documents are of poor quality.
+\paratitle{{LLMs cannot handle the conflicts between internal and external knowledge well}.} Based on the above observation, when LLMs generate responses with low-quality supporting documents, the performance is inferior to generating responses based on internal knowledge (without retrieval augmentation).
+This phenomenon indicates that \textbf{LLMs heavily rely on the given supporting documents} during the generation process.
+Note that we give LLMs the option in the prompt to decide whether to use the supporting documents for a question.
 However, LLMs still tend to rely on supporting documents to answer the questions in this setting.
+In addition, the disparity in \textit{EM} between different models significantly diminishes under the \textit{Golden} setting compared to the \textit{Retrieval} setting, demonstrating that the poor resilience against irrelevant documents is a crucial factor impeding the performance of retrieval-augmented LLMs.